The Freedom of Information Act 1982 gives the community a legal right to apply for access to Merri-bek City Council documents.

 Additionally, a person may make a complaint to Office of the Victorian Information Commissioner if the requested document either does not exist or, after a thorough and diligent search, cannot be located.

-View our Freedom of Information Part II Statement (DOC 130Kb).
-(Please note the Part II Statement is currently under review - August 2022.)
+View our Freedom of Information Part II Statement (PDF) - reviewed June 2023.

 Fees and charges